tsweets/homelab/docs/lab-pbi/lab-pbi.md

 - Highly Available
 - No data loss
 - Working SSL (Hate Cert Errors and everything seems to need ssl these days)
+- Get to Web UIs with standard ports https://jenkins.skyline.lan:9000 should just be https://jenkins.skyline.lan

 #### Direction Decided
 The new system will be built around a 3-Node Proxmox hyper converged cluster.
 The cluster will be built around 3 Dell Optiplex 7050 Micro business desktops.
 The micro version is a "1 liter" super small form factor.
 The Optiplex is equipped with an Intel i5-7500T processor.
 Here's how it compares with the old system